Wholefood Soulfood Kitchen

 • It's made from wholesome, fresh ingredients.

 • Habanero: Habanero chilies are responsible for the heat in this spicy salsa recipe.
-You can usually find them in most bigger grocery stores.
-Could be replaced with scotch bonnet peppers, jalapeno peppers or serrano chiles.
+You can usually find these spicy peppers in most bigger grocery stores.
+Could be replaced with scotch bonnet peppers, jalapeño peppers or serrano chiles.
 You can modify the heat of the pepper by reducing or removing the seeds.
 I highly recommend wearing gloves when removing the seeds to avoid burning your fingers.

 • Red Bell Pepper: Adds some additional sweet flavor and texture.
 Could be replaced with yellow bell peppers.